Semilinear elliptic inequalities in the exterior of a compact set: Introduction

 Elliptic equations or inequalities in unbounded domains have been subject to extensive study recently (see, e.g., \cite{dav1,dav2,gr,kon1,kon2,lisk,pucci1,pucci2} and the references therein).
+In \cite{dav1,dav2} the authors are concerned with existence of solutions to $-\Delta u=u^p$ in $\RR^N\setminus\Omega$, where $\Omega\subset\RR^N$ is smooth and bounded.
+If $p>(N+2)/(N-2)$ it is obtained in \cite{dav1,dav2} that there exist infinitely many solutions that vanish on $\partial\Omega$ and decay slower than $|x|^{-2/(p-1)}$ at infinity.

-In \cite{dav1,dav2} the authors are concerned with elliptic problems with superlinear nonlinearities $f(t)$ in exterior domains.
-Large classes of elliptic inequalities in exterior or cone-like domains involving various types of differential operators are considered in \cite{kon1,kon2,lisk,pucci1,pucci2}.
-In \cite{tal99,talc01,tal01,tal02,tal06} elliptic inequalities are studied in a punctured neighborhood of the origin and asymptotic radial symmetry of solutions is investigated.
+In \cite{pucci1,pucci2} general elliptic inequalities of the form $\pm {\rm div}\{A(|\nabla u|)\nabla u\} \geq f(u)$ in possibly unbounded domains are considered.
+Under some growing conditions on $A$ and $f$, the authors obtain existence of a solution.
+Large classes of elliptic inequalities in exterior or cone-like domains involving various types of differential operators are considered in \cite{kon1,kon2,lisk}.
+In \cite{tal99,talc01,tal01,tal02,tal06} elliptic inequalities of the form $af(u)\leq -\Delta u\leq b f(u)$, $(b>a\geq 0)$ are studied in a punctured neighborhood of the origin and asymptotic radial symmetry of solutions is investigated.
+For $f$ and $\vphi$ that satisfy $(A1)$-$(A2)$, the equation $-\Delta u=\vphi(|x|)f(u)$ in $\RR^N$ was studied in \cite{lair1,lair2}.
+It is obtained that a solution exists if and only if $\int_0^\infty r\vphi(r)dr<\infty$.

 The main novelty of the present paper is the presence of the distance function $\delta_K(x)$ to the boundary of the compact set $K$ which, as we shall see, will play a significant role in the qualitative study of \eq{phi}.
+Whenever \eq{phi} has solutions we show that it has a minimal solution $\tilde u$ and we are interested in further properties of $\tilde u$ such as removability of possible singularities at isolated points of $K_2$ as well as boundary behavior around $K_1$.

-In our approach to \eq{phi} we shall distinguish between the case where $K$ is {\it non-degenerate}, that is, $K$ has at least one component which is the closure of a $C^2$ domain, and the case where $K$ is {\it degenerate} which means that $K$ reduces to a finite set of points.
+In our approach to \eq{phi} we shall distinguish between the case where $K$ is {\it non-degenerate}, that is, $K_1\neq \emptyset$, and the case where $K$ is {\it degenerate}, that is $K_1=\emptyset$, which means $K$ reduces to a finite set of points.

-We provide general non-existence results of solutions to \eq{phi} for various types of compact sets $K\subset \RR^N$, $N\geq 2$.
-Our study points out the role played by the geometry of $K$ in the existence of $C^2$ positive solutions to \eq{phi}.
-For instance, if $K$ consists of finitely many components each of which is the closure of a $C^2$ domain, then \eq{phi} has solutions if and only if

-In turn, if $K$ consists of a finite number of points, then the existence of a $C^2$ positive solution to \eq{phi} depends on both $\vphi$ and $f$.
-If $f(t)=t^{-p}$, $p>0$, and $K$ reduces to a single point (by translation one may consider $K=\{0\}$) we describe the solution set of
+We start first with the non-degenerate case $K_1\neq\emptyset$.
+Our first result in this sense is the following: